surawut-jirasaktavee/course-mlops-zoomcamp/02-experiment-tracking/deploy_mlflow/deploy_mlflow_aws.md

         > Note
         > You can view debug logs for the installation by pressing Cmd+L anywhere in the installer.
 This opens a log pane that enables you to filter and save the log.
 The log file is also automatically saved to /var/log/install.log.

 3. To verify that the shell can find and run the aws command in your $PATH, use the following commands.
+And then try to interface with my s3 and found some error as below, That told you to configure your **AWS configuration** first

 ```Zsh
 which aws